WitnessKarsa/solfunmeme-gitbook/overview/features.md

 # 🛠️ Features

+### Fine Grain Security approval system for agent actions

+Kernel level access control and monitoring of processes via linux perf

+Custom kernel modules for each block of code to ensure its correctness

+### Dynamic loading and patching of code using zkp and ZOS for proving the validity of quality attributes

+Succinct
+Sufficient
+Correct
+Typesafe
+Secure
+Contained
+Atomic
+Distributed

+### Observability

+open telemetry and observability OTEL as implemented by ZIPKIN, and SIGNOZ and others

+#### Introspection

+deep knowledge of internal open source frameworks, lore, history and changes

 ### Multiple Agent Frameworks

 We support multiple agents, and give them an audited, compliant safe execution environment to work in and collaborate with human partners.